microsoft/ML-For-Beginners/4-Classification/1-Introduction/README.md

 Before starting the process of cleaning our data, visualizing it, and prepping it for our ML tasks, let's learn a bit about the various ways machine learning can be leveraged to classify data.

 Derived from [statistics](https://wikipedia.org/wiki/Statistical_classification), classification using classic machine learning uses features, such as 'smoker','weight', and 'age' to determine 'likelihood of developing X disease'.
-As a supervised learning technique similar to the regression exercises you performed earlier, your data is labeled and the ML algorithms use those labels to classify and predict classes (or 'features') of a dataset and assign them to a group or outcome.
+Because classification uses a  supervised learning technique similar to the regression exercises you performed earlier, your data is labeled and the ML algorithms use those labels to classify and predict classes (or 'features') of a dataset and assign them to a group or outcome.

 ✅ Take a moment to imagine a dataset about cuisines.
 What would a multiclass model be able to answer?
 What would a binary model be able to answer?
 What if you wanted to determine whether a given cuisine was likely to use fenugreek?
 What if you wanted to see if, given a present of a grocery bag full of star anise, artichokes, cauliflower, and horseradish, you could create a typical Indian dish?